Carrick High School

 Carrick High School is a public school in the Carrick neighborhood of Pittsburgh.

 Carrick is one of ten high schools in the Pittsburgh Public Schools, and one of the few to offer Business Technology and Health Technology programs.

 Feeder district

 The City of Pittsburgh neighborhoods which are served by Carrick High School are Allentown, Arlington, Arlington Heights, Beltzhoover, Bon Air, Brookline, Carrick, Knoxville, Overbrook, Mt.
 Oliver (Pittsburgh Section), Southside Slopes and St. Clair.
+It also includes the Borough of Mount Oliver.

 Business Technology program

 The Business Technology program has three levels, the first being an Introduction to Entrepreneurship which lasts one year.
 Students explore business careers and success strategies while learning computer programs such as Microsoft Word, Powerpoint and Publisher.
 Level Two consists of a year of accounting, followed by half a year of Excel Spreadsheets and half a year of Access Database.
 The third level provides two options; students can either choose to take a year of Accounting II, or half a year of Web Design and half a year of Business Law.